 James is a senior lecturer of law and a Senior Fellow of the Higher Education Academy.
 He is primarily interested in the criminal justice perspective of disasters, including liability and State accountability for harms they cause from disasters.
 James is also interested in international human rights law and its intersection with aspects of criminal justice in society.
 He is currently co-authoring a book relating to the criminal justice responses to the 2019 Christchurch Mosque shootings, due to be published in 2021.

-Sascha is a senior law lecturer at the University of Canterbury, where he is currently completing his PhD.
+Sascha is a senior law lecturer at the University of Canterbury, where he recently completed his PhD.
 Sascha is interested in constitutional and comparative law, with a current research focus on legislative and extra-legislative responses to natural disasters.
 Previously, Sascha has researched powers in New Zealand related to emergencies and the passing of urgent legislation.

 Tom is a Professor in Disaster Risk and Resilience at the University of Canterbury.
 His research interest lies in risk assessment and community resilience to natural hazards, with a special focus on volcanic eruptions.
 Tom has extensive involvement with disaster management, including membership of the Geological Society of America (GSA), Geoscience Society of New Zealand (GSNZ), as well as Research Associate at the Joint Centre for Disaster Research.

 Sarah is a Senior Lecturer in the College of Science at the University of Canterbury.
 Her research is focused on disaster risk and resilience, including in response and recovery contexts.
 Sarah is particularly interested in collaborative governance aspects of disaster risk management and how cross-sector coordination can be enhanced while decreasing ethical risks to communities impacted by hazards.